 Cost: $5.99 a month

-Update Frequency: Once a month?
+Update Frequency: Less than once a month

 Diana Youtube Channel